 Doors or Panels

-Some simple enclosure are simple a box which lifts directly ontop of your 3D printer, but the best kind have cool doors or panels which are removable, and easily opened when needed.
+Some simple enclosures are simple a box which lifts directly on top of your 3D printer, but the best kind have cool doors or panels which are removable, and easily opened when needed.

 The IKEA lack tables and plexiglass combination is one of the best DIY solutions since you can clearly see around the whole enclosure without opening the door.
 Other enclosures like the Creality Enclosure don’t give that same visual, but they still work very well.